Mansoor Al Ansari - Qatar will continue to strive to be a premier footballing destination in the world | Goal.com

 "Honestly speaking I didn't hear this statement, but for us generally, we hosted the West and East phases of the 2020 AFC Champions League in a short time and at the same time it was successful in the west and God willing, we will be successful for the East as well!

 "At the end of the day, it all depends on the AFC and what they are aiming for.
 We are here to support.
-I believe that we were able to successfully the West (Zone) and we will successfully host again but saying we are the frontrunner it all depends on AFC's planning and direction.
+I believe that we were able to successfully the West (Zone) and we will successfully host again (East Zone) but saying we are the frontrunner (for 2021 tournament) depends on AFC's planning and direction.
 It depends on what AFC feels and we are here to support."